wareya/notes/etc/kanji.md

 > That having been said, the goal of this book is still to attain native proficiency in writing the Japanese characters and associating their meanings with their forms.

 RTK goes out of its way to defend a close relation between its keywords and what kanji supposedly mean.
 There's no way out of mixing up 町 and 村.
+Even supposing that RTK was indeed teaching arbitrary keywords with no intent to associate them with the kanji's meaning, taking two kanji's meanings and *swapping them* and *using the swapped meanings as keywords* should be inherently indefensible, as there is no benefit to doing so and can only cause confusion.

 (RTK's author has since, long after creating RTK, gone on to develop a very high level of proficiency in Japanese, working with it in an academic capacity.
 RTK should be considered a Dark Past, not a representation of his Japanese ability in the present day.)